 I like the way it turned out and I think it will make a great pendant.
 I still have to do the amethyst and drill more stones, but I think this will be a great way to use the tumbled stones I keep producing.
 Who knows?
 Maybe I’ll open an Etsy store in the future!

 That’s my first wire-wrapping effort.
 I know it isn’t great, but I will keep practicing until I get better.
 What do you think?
 Is this a good use for my tumbled stones?
 Leave me a comment and let me know!

 Do you wire-wrap?
 Any tricks or tips you want to share?
-You can let me know in a comment, email me at email@example.com or connect with me on the socials and tell me there.
-I can be found on Twitter, Facebook, Goodreads, Google+, Tumblr, and Pinterest, so look me up and say hi!
+You can let me know in a comment, email me at firstname.lastname@example.org or connect with me on the socials and tell me there.
+Find me on Twitter, Facebook, Goodreads, and Pinterest, so look me up and say hi!
 I can use all the wire-wrapping help I can get!